zilinbian56/BayesianNet-TID/README.md

 ## Data Description

 The dataset used in this project includes traffic incident records within New York City with various attributes.
 The main target variable is 'Duration (min)'.
+The target variable is converted into a categorical variable named 'Duration_class', class 0: 0-30min, class 1: 30-60min, class 2: 60-90min, class 3: larger than 90min.
 The independent variables that influence the duration include:

 1. `Direction`: Direction of the incident, 0: both directions, 1: east, 2: west, 3: south, 4: north, 5: no information.